FreeCAD/FreeCAD-documentation/wiki/Compile_on_Linux.md

-(April 2021, Coin4 and Coin4-devel are available) (if coin2 is the latest available for your version of Fedora, use packages from <http   *//www.zultron.com/rpm-repo/>)
+(April 2021, Coin4 and Coin4-devel are available) (if coin2 is the latest available for your version of Fedora, use packages from <http://www.zultron.com/rpm-repo/>)
 -   SoQt-devel
 -   freetype
 -   freetype-devel